-When you add modern data warehousing to your data ecosystem, you can integrate current and historical data of multiple types — structured, semi-structured, and unstructured — from multiple sources, including your operational data, for deeper analysis.
+When you add modern data warehousing to your data ecosystem, you can integrate current and historical data of multiple types — structured, semi-structured, and unstructured — from multiple sources, including your operational info, for deeper analysis.
 You can begin to see trends and opportunities.
 This is the foundation of digital transformation.

 Step 3: Advanced Analytics

 Adding advanced analytics comes next.
-Advanced analytics isn’t big data.
+Advanced analytics isn’t big information.
 It’s doing predictive analytics facilitated by machine learning on big data.
 It’s finding patterns to automatically address customer and business needs and to be disruptive in your industry.
 It’s how Amazon and Netflix seem to magically make the right recommendations to their users.

 Under It All